Addiction continues to claim thousands of lives every year as the US grapples with the worst drug overdose crisis in its history.

 Link Between Prescription Drugs, Heroin Abuse

-Many turn to the heroin, an illegal drug processed from morphine that comes from poppy plants, after they have developed addictions to opioid medications such as Percocet, Vicodin, and oxycodone.
+Many turn to heroin, an illegal drug processed from morphine that comes from poppy plants, after they have developed addictions to opioid medications such as Percocet, Vicodin, and oxycodone.
 That’s because prescription opioid pain medications have effects that are similar to heroin.

 According to the National Institute on Drug Abuse (NIDA), “Nearly 80 percent of Americans using heroin (including those in treatment) reported misusing prescription opioids first.”